allisonkuo/northspyre-takehome/README.md

 ```
 python run.py
 ```
+Keep this running in a terminal!

 ### Launching the UI
 Now it's time for the visuals!
-Make sure you some form of javascript package manager installed:
+In a separte terminal, make sure you some form of javascript package manager installed:
 ```
 npm -v
 yarn --version